-20 Military Vehicle Designs That Soldiers Dislike
+20 Military Vehicle Designs That Frustrate Soldiers

 Military vehicles are designed for durability and performance, but not all designs are well-received by the soldiers who use them.
 Some vehicles fall short in terms of practicality, comfort, or reliability.
 Here are some military vehicle designs that soldiers dislike, highlighting the flaws and challenges faced in the field.